Improwised/improwised.github.com/content/careers/senior-software-engineer.md

         A strong business and technical vision and the ability to translate these in business and technical approaches, and lead engineering efforts to meet aggressive timelines with optimal solutions.
       </li>
       <li>
-        Proven experience of developing large-scale projects from conception to completion.
+        Proven experience in developing large-scale projects from conception to completion.
       </li>
       <li>
         Collaborate with your peers and product management to define the engineering roadmap, and provide your input to prioritize different projects.